 Here at Kati Curtis Design, we specialize in globally inspired interior design.
-Many of the pieces we work with in our styling vault are unique and sourced from all over the world.
+Many of the pieces we work on within our styling vault are unique and sourced from all over the world.
 We feel that a well rounded global influence really makes our designs more personal and exciting.
-Today we’re talking about ways to style some of the more unique finds you may have from your own travels, and how we’ve used them in our Greenwich interior designs.
+Today we're talking about ways to style some of the more unique finds you may have from your own travels, and how we've used them in our Greenwich interior designs.

 Pottery has always been a staple when it comes to styling.
 Here at KCD, we love to use colorful pottery in our designs to really bring out some color.
 One of our favorite ways to incorporate pottery is with books.
 You can use it on a bookshelf, on top of a stack of books, or to lean books against.
 We used this vintage ceramic vase as a bookend in our clients' colorful bedroom.
 See the full project here!